KunoiSayami/Things-Forward-telegram/README.md

 ## Note

-This version is not incompatible with previous versions.
+This major version is not compatible with previous major versions.

 Technical support for previous versions is no longer provided.

+If you want to upate to the latest version, please update the configuration file according to `config.ini.default`.

 ## Operating Environment